I am a doctor of Acupuncture and Chinese Medicine, licensed in the state of NY, with a diverse background in various

 Growing up, traditional Asian medicine was a part of daily life – from food, martial arts, and meditation to healthcare.
 Chinese Medicine has become a home after decades of studying the diverse traditions of Asian medicine from India, Japan, Korea and Tibet.

-I aim to complete my doctoral degree with a focus on medical research, orthopedics and oncology, in early 2019.
+I recently completed my doctoral degree with a focus on medical research, orthopedics and oncology ( 2019).

 My practice is constantly updated in lieu of clinical research as an evidence base, returning to traditional medical archives and drawing upon personal experience, and that of generations of masterful physicians and medical thinkers.